 Want to make breastfeeding successful?
-Whether you’re first time mom or a veteran, here are 12 breastfeeding secrets that just might surprise you.
+Whether you’re first time mom or not, here are breastfeeding secrets that just might surprise you.

 1. Increase milk supply by pumping the other breast

-Trick your body into producing more milk by pumping one side while the baby is nursing on the other.
-Then at the next feeding, have baby nurse on the side you pumped earlier, and pump on the side he nursed.
-You can use the extra milk for bottles or freeze for later.
+This is a fantastic way to trick your body into producing more milk.
+Pump on one side while the baby nurses on the other.
+Then, at the next feeding, nurse her on the side you pumped earlier, and pump on the side she nursed on.

 2. Unlatch the baby by inserting your finger

-One mistake to avoid is pulling baby right off while he’s latched.
-This can hurt you especially when baby is sucking hard.
 Instead, break the suction by inserting your finger into his mouth.
 Then, gently create an air pocket by moving your finger, breaking the suction.
-Only then should you pull baby off.
+Only then should you pull him off.

 3. Ease engorgement manually if needed

 Sometimes your body will produce more milk than you need at the most inconvenient times.
 If you’re in the shower, relieve engorgement by pressing down and toward the nipple.
 Imagine a tube of toothpaste you’re trying to push out of the tube from the bottom.

 Doing this in the shower is helpful because you won’t have to deal with any mess, plus the steam of the room will make the milk come out easier.